rudyjcruz831/spoonAPI/README.md

 # Cirlce CI
 1. Make account
 2. make ssh keys
   - this part i had trouble figuering it out i am still having trouble with the ssh keys
+  - I need to make becasuse I am adding a secretphrase  X - this did not work
+  - I created a second project but made sure I follow the instructions